Have you been thinking of starting a bakery business in Nigeria or a bread bakery business in Nigeria? Are you passionate about baking?

 How to Start Bakery Business in Nigeria

-1. Understand the Business
+1. Understand Bakery Business

 One of the saddest things you can ever do as an entrepreneur in Nigeria is to invest in any business without trying to understand it first.

-One my mentors always say do not invest your money in anything do not understand and I cannot agree less with this so this is why I suggest that you should try to understand the business first before starting.
+One of my mentors always say do not invest your money in anything do not understand and I cannot agree less with this so this is why I suggest that you should try to understand the business first before starting.

 Bakery business in the USA or in France can never be the same with Nigeria.
 Despite the fact that it is the same business, there are things that are working there that will not work here.